codeforkansascity/clear-my-record-law-codification/docs/database/MSHP_charge_code.md

 * MSHP has a Charge Code.
 We need to see if they plead to a reduced sentence if the Charge Code changes between arrest and court action.
 * Add Charge code to Law Tracker

+* Description
+There is some "data" in the description of the Charge Code Manual that may help us determine eligibility on some of the other exceptions.
+If L/E is Law Enforcement, See p90 of [2021 Charge Code Manual](https://www.mshp.dps.missouri.gov/MSHPWeb/PatrolDivisions/CRID/documents/August2021ChargeCodeManual.pdf)
+* 565.027-002Y202009__._.
+INVOLUNTARY MANSLAUGHTER - 2ND DEGREE - L/E OR RELATIVE
+* 565.052-004Y202013__._.
+ASSAULT - 2ND DEGREE - SPECIAL VICTIM

 **_The following has not been verified_**